- Occasional conflicts between toddlers are normal and vital for socio-emotional development.

 - Tips for conflict management include positive role modeling, encouraging cooperation, proposing sharing, reformulating problems, suggesting alternative solutions, fostering empathy, and praising positive behavior.

-It’s completely normal for toddlers to sometimes get overwhelmed and as a parent you’ve surely witnessed how interacting with playmates or making new friends can, at times, seem as an unsurmountable challenge.
+It’s completely normal for toddlers to sometimes get overwhelmed, and as a parent you’ve surely witnessed how interacting with playmates or making new friends can, at times, seem as an unsurmountable challenge.
 Don’t worry, occasional conflict between young kids is normal, and a necessary component for your kid’s socio-emotional development.
 When this happens, you have the opportunity to teach your kid about conflict-solving.

-Following the work of psychologist Kelly Tu from the Department of Human Development and Family Studies of Auburn University, here are some tips on how to help your young child manage conflict with his peers:
+Following the work of psychologist Kelly Tu from the Department of Human Development and Family Studies of Auburn University, here are some tips on how to help your young child manage conflict with their peers:

-• Be a positive role model of conflict-solving.
+- Be a positive role model of conflict-solving.

-• Teach alternative solutions.
+- Teach alternative solutions.
 If sharing is too challenging for your child’s developmental stage right now, suggest finding another activity or toy to play with instead.
 Acknowledging the situation and then proposing an alternative is very useful to manage toddler-conflict.

 - Help them see the situation from the other person’s point of view.
 This strategy can be very useful for discouraging aggressive behavior, because you foster empathy.

 - Give praise.
 Supporting and encouraging positive solutions will reinforce this behavior.
 Let your child know that solving conflict is valuable to you, that it feels good, and that you recognize their efforts.